eduardocornelsen/eduardocornelsen/README.md

 </div>

 ## About Me
-HI 👋 I'm Eduardo Cornelsen.<br><br>I help businesses make smarter decisions by finding the story hidden within their data.
+Hello! 👋 I'm Eduardo Cornelsen.<br><br>I help businesses make smarter decisions by finding the story hidden within their data.

 My approach combines technical data science with a practical, business-first mindset.
 Grounded in a **Business Management** degree from **INSPER** and professional experience in **SaaS Sales (ERP/CRM)**, backed by an **Inside Sales certification**, I use my **Lean Six Sigma Green Belt** framework to focus on identifying the *right* problems to solve and ensuring data projects deliver clear, measurable value.